-It is expected that all students will be available to start on the first day of the NIDA year, with the first week for new students being Orientation Week.
-If there is a valid reason, such as a visa issue, commencing students can seek permission to miss some or all of the first week, Orientation Week.
+It is expected that all students will be available to start on the first day of the NIDA year, with the first week for new students being Welcome Week.
+If there is a valid reason, such as a visa issue, commencing students can seek permission to miss some or all of the first week.
 Commencing students must be available to start classes at NIDA on the first day of the second week of the NIDA year, otherwise they will not be permitted to start the course in that year and will have to reapply for entry in the following year.

-You must have acceptable health insurance cover for the period of your intended stay in Australia.
+- You must have acceptable health insurance cover for the period of your intended stay in Australia.
 You will be required to provide evidence that you have paid Overseas Student Health Cover for the term of your study before you are permitted to commence your course at NIDA.
 This is also a condition of your visa.

-To meet this requirement, you should pay for overseas student health cover (OSHC) for yourself and any family members who will live with you in Australia.
+- To meet this requirement, you should pay for overseas student health cover (OSHC) for yourself and any family members who will live with you in Australia.
 The OSHC provides medical and hospital insurance.

-For information of the OSHC (including details of OSHC providers) please refer to the Study in Australia website.
+- For information of the OSHC (including details of OSHC providers) please refer to the Study in Australia website.

-Students studying in Australia must satisfy the health requirements specified in the Migration regulations.
+- Students studying in Australia must satisfy the health requirements specified in the migration regulations.

 Before applying for a course at NIDA, you should consider your financial responsibilities as a full time international student in Australia.
 You will have to prove your financial capacity to cover tuition fees, travel and living costs and Overseas Student Health Cover (OSHC).